-1. Nothing in this Chapter shall be construed as preventing a Party from taking any action or to not disclose any information that it considers necessary for the protection of its essential security interests relating to the procurement:

-(a) of arms, ammunition or war material;

-- (b) indispensable for national security; or - (c) for national defence purposes.

-2. Subject to the requirement that such measures are not applied in a manner that would constitute a means of arbitrary or unjustifiable discrimination between the Parties where the same conditions prevail or a disguised restriction on international trade, nothing in this Chapter shall be construed as preventing a Party to impose or enforce measures:

-(a) necessary to protect public morals, order or safety;

-- (b) necessary to protect human, animal or plant life or health; - (c) necessary to protect intellectual property; or - (d) relating to goods or services of persons with disabilities, of philanthropic institutions or of prison labour.
+- 1. Nothing in this Chapter shall be construed as preventing a Party from taking any action or to not disclose any information that it considers necessary for the protection of its essential security interests relating to: - (a) the procurement of arms, ammunition or war material; - (b) procurement that is indispensable for national security; or - (c) procurement for national defence purposes. - 2.
+Subject to the requirement that such measures are not applied in a manner that would constitute a means of arbitrary or unjustifiable discrimination between the Parties where the same conditions prevail or a disguised restriction on international trade, nothing in this Chapter shall be construed as preventing a Party from imposing or enforcing measures: - (a) necessary to protect public morals, order or safety; - (b) necessary to protect human, animal or plant life or health; - (c) necessary to protect intellectual property; or - (d) relating to goods or services of persons with disabilities, philanthropic institutions or prison labour.